unit8co/darts/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/u8darts)
 ![GitHub Release Date](https://img.shields.io/github/release-date/unit8co/darts)

-**darts** is a python library for easy manipulation and forecasting of time series.
+**darts** is a Python library for easy manipulation and forecasting of time series.
 It contains a variety of models, from classics such as ARIMA to neural networks.
 The models can all be used in the same way, using `fit()` and `predict()` functions, similar to scikit-learn.
 The library also makes it easy to backtest models, and combine the predictions of several models and external regressors.
-Darts supports both univariate and multivariate time series and models, and the neural networks can be trained multiple time series.
+Darts supports both univariate and multivariate time series and models, and the neural networks can be trained on multiple time series.

 ## Documentation
 * [Examples & Tutorials](https://unit8co.github.io/darts/examples.html)